 Transforming end-to-end budgeting, planning, and forecasting worldwide to effectively manage supply and demand across 100,000 SKUs

-Following a series of business acquisitions and rapid e-commerce growth, sportswear brand Puma set itself the ambitious challenge of standardizing planning, reporting, and analytics processes to help it to retain its competitive position.
+Following a series of business acquisitions and rapid e-commerce growth, sportswear brand Puma set itself the ambitious challenge of standardizing the entire planning process to help it to retain its competitive position.
 Using Board, the company has delivered a transformational project that has increased efficiency, collaboration, and accuracy from target-setting to execution.

 - Department: Sales, Supply chain

 For 70 years, PUMA has developed products for the fastest athletes on the planet.
 The PUMA world extends across Football, Running, Training, Fitness, Basketball, Golf, Motorsports, and design collaborations with icons such as Rihanna.
 Headquartered in Herzogenaurach, Germany, the PUMA Group creates and distributes footwear, apparel, and accessories in the fashion sportswear industry, through brands PUMA, Cobra Golf, and Dobotex - its underwear and socks division based in the Netherlands.
 Becoming the fastest brand in the world isn’t just a mission statement, it’s the driver for a company culture determined to discover and shape what lies beyond.

 Implemented solutions: Strategic Planning, Merchandising Planning, Conceptual Assortment Planning (CAP), Line Planning and Product Forecasting, Range Planning & Forecasting, Sales Planning & Forecasting, Demand Netting

 Project scope: Global strategy, Global Region & Area Merchandising, and Business Unit General Management; Go-to-Market & Commercial Processes; Direct-to-Consumer (Retail & Online)